conestack/cone.app/docs/source/widgets.rst

 **Tile registration name**: ``delete``

+Triggered via ``ActionDelete``.

-Delete node from model.
-Does not render directly but uses bdajax continuation mechanism.
-Triggers rendering main content area with ``contents`` tile.
+Deletes node from model.
+Uses bdajax continuation mechanism.
+Triggers rendering layout on containing node and displays info message after performing delete action.
-Triggers ``contextchanged`` event.
-Displays info dialog.

 Expected ``metadata``:

-- **title**: Used for message creation.
+- **title**: Used for info message creation.

 Considered ``properties``:

 - **action_delete**: Flag whether node can be deleted.
-If not, a bdajax error message gets displayed.
+If not, a error message gets displayed when delete action gets performed.

+- **action_delete_tile**: Content tile which should be rendered on parent after node has been deleted.
+Defaults to ``content``.

 Add